 Editor's note, March 1, 2014: The book discussed herein won the 2014 Caldecott Medal.
 Its win signals how much work there is ahead of us in terms of diversity and representation of everyone who "We the People" references.

 Among the books that has gotten some buzz this year as a frontrunner for major book awards is Brian Floca's Locomotive.
-It is a celebratory treatment of the transcontinental railroad presented in a travelogue style.
+Published in 2013 by Atheneum Books for Young Readers, it is a celebratory treatment of the transcontinental railroad presented in a travelogue style.
 That railroad was completed in 1869.

 In Locomotive, a white woman and her two children board the train in Omaha bound for San Francisco.
 As they get off the train at San Francisco, Floca's text reads: